lilymonad/php_rest/README.md

 - Install PHP using either [PHP For Windows: Binaries and sources Releases](https://windows.php.net/download/) or [WampServer](https://www.wampserver.com/).
 - [Configure your PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) to add `php.exe`'s folder
-- run `php.exe -S localhost:8080 router.php` inside the repository's root.
+- run `php.exe -S localhost:8080 -t static router.php` inside the repository's root.

 # Architecture

+## Root

 The architecture revolves arount one file: `router.php`.
 [The manual](https://www.php.net/manual/en/features.commandline.webserver.php) tells us that:
 > If a PHP file is given on the command line when the web server is started it is treated as a "router" script.